techtheist/appsec-plugin/README.md

   Download the [latest release](https://github.com/Whitespots-OU/jetbrains-portal-extension/releases/latest) and install it manually using
   <kbd>Settings/Preferences</kbd> > <kbd>Plugins</kbd> > <kbd>⚙️</kbd> > <kbd>Install plugin from disk...</kbd>

+---

+## 🛠️ Usage

+1. Open a project folder in **Jetbrains IDE** (Check out compatibility in IDE on the marketplace page)
+2. Click on the **Whitespots Security** icon in the sidebar to open the plugin panel
+3. In the panel, click the **Settings** (⚙️) button
+4. Enter the following details in the settings form:
+    - **External Portal URL** – the External URL of your Whitespots Application Security Portal instance
+    - **Auth API Token** – authorization API token from the Portal
+5. Or, you can get the API token by using the **Login** button after setting and saving **External Portal URL** field

+Once configured, the extension will automatically retrieve and display vulnerabilities related to the current repository.

+---

+## 📄 License

+MIT License
+© Whitespots

 <!-- Plugin description end -->
 ---